dezordi/basicblog_django3/README.md

 # BasicBlog with Django3

-This repository store all files emcompassing the Django framework for basic blog application, the basic structure was retrivied following the tutorial of [nETSETOS](https://www.youtube.com/channel/UC7dD1bOWXiJH3lJLsTInxOQ).
+This repository store all files emcompassing the Django framework for basic blog application, the basic structure was constructed following the tutorial of [nETSETOS](https://www.youtube.com/channel/UC7dD1bOWXiJH3lJLsTInxOQ).

 ## Web application
 How the blog works can be seen in this [video](https://www.youtube.com/watch?v=a55qXRkWlug&ab_channel=filipezimmer).